“Everyone should learn how to program a computer, because it teaches you how to think”

 Learning to code really does make ‘thinking’ happen!
 Coding incorporates all types of thinking: convergent or analytical thinking, divergent thinking, critical thinking and creative thinking.
 Using robots engages and challenges students of all ages to ‘think’ about making the robot perform!

 Coding or programming is the language used to talk to computers.
 It really is the 21st Century language being introduced into our schools’ curriculum through the Digital Technologies curriculum.
 In the junior school coding can be so much fun as robots can be used to program and carry out instructions.
-This can be so rewarding for young students to engage with code and seeing the impact their code has.
+This can be so rewarding for young students, to engage with code and to see the impact of their code.

 In this post (1 of 3), I thought I’d share some of my favourite robots which are available to suit students from K – 2.
 These robots and the activities suggested support the Australian Digital Technologies Curriculum descriptors:

 Recognise and explore digital systems (hardware and software components) for a purpose (ACTDIK001)

 Follow, describe and represent a sequence of steps and decisions (algorithms) needed to solve simple problems (ACTDIP004)

 Code-a-pillar inspires little learners to be big thinkers!
 Kindy and Preps can arrange and rearrange the easy-to-connect segments in endless combinations to send Code-a-pillar on his path.
 This learning robot encourages experimentation while developing important skills like directional language, problem solving, planning, sequencing and critical thinking.
 I had lots of fun with this little character at a workshop!